TOP COURSE HIGHLIGHTS

 You will be formally examined on each unit that you study.
 The examinations are traditional and essay-based and are sat at the end of the second year.
 There are three formal exams, each lasting two hours.

-It is recommended that students obtain a grade 6 in English as extended writing is a significant part of assessment.
+Five GCSEs at Grade 4 or above in appropriate subjects, with a Grade 6 in English or another Humanities subject as extended writing is a significant part of assessment.

 information & support